alloy-org/yappy/README.md

 # Yappy

-Yappy is an [Amplenote plugin](https://www.amplenote.com/help/developing_amplenote_plugins) that implements AI functionality wanted by its author.
+Yappy is an [Amplenote plugin](https://www.amplenote.com/help/developing_amplenote_plugins) that implements AI functionality desired by its author.

 Initially, Yappy was developed only within its note in Amplenote, but there were a few benefits to extracting it to this git repo: